mariodivece/blog/2017-12-23-rpi-yocto-rocko/README.md

 # Building a Yocto (Rocko) image for the Raspberry Pi

 The goal of this tutorial is to build a Yocto Rocky image for the Raspberry Pi with packages that allow for Mono (.NET) development.
-Basic tutorial was taken from [Building Raspberry Pi Systems with Yocto](http://www.jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html).
+The original tutorial and a lot of the content was taken from the wonderful tutorial: [Building Raspberry Pi Systems with Yocto](http://www.jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html).
 The goal is to create aminimal image with the following functionality:
 - WPA Supplicant and WiFi support
 - Nano for text editing
 - Mono as a .NET Runtime